Sangharsh (1999 film): Plot

-A series of child abductions and murders have left the police force perplexed and unable to solve the case.
-Hence the case is handed over to the CBI, who designate trainee Reet Oberoi to solve the case.
-After some investigation the evidence points towards Lajja Shankar Pandey, a religious fanatic who believes in the sacrifice of children to gain immortality.
-Pandey's erratic behaviour and Reet's traumas (as a child she witnesses her older brother Jassi, a terrorist, being gunned down by the police in their home) forces Reet to seek help from a prisoner, an unjustly implicated genius by the name Professor Aman Verma.
+A series of child abductions and murders has left the Mumbai Police perplexed and unable to solve the case.
+Consequently, the case is handed over to the CBI, who assign trainee Reet Oberoi to crack it.
+As she investigates, the evidence points towards Lajja Shankar Pandey, a religious fanatic who believes in sacrificing children to gain immortality.
+Pandey's erratic behaviour and Reet's own traumas — witnessing her older brother Jassi, a terrorist, being gunned down by the police in their home — compel Reet to seek help from a prisoner unjustly implicated, the genius Professor Aman Verma.

-At first Aman is rude towards Reet and refuses to help her, but with some help she manages to sway him into helping her.
-The case gets even more tough as she finds out that the Home Minister's only child has been kidnapped by Pandey.
-Reet cannot handle the pressure alone due to her traumatic childhood and her phobias, she also faces opposition from the local police partly because of Verma's methods.
-As they begin to spend more time together, he helps her overcome her fears and both fall in love.
+Initially, Aman is rude and unwilling to assist Reet, but she eventually persuades him to help.
+The case becomes more challenging when Reet learns that Pandey has kidnapped the Home Minister's only child.
+Overwhelmed by the pressure, her childhood traumas, and phobias, Reet faces opposition from the local police, partly due to Verma's unconventional methods.
+As they spend more time together, he helps her conquer her fears, and they both fall in love.

-They eventually track down Pandey, who is about to begin the last sacrifice on the day of a solar eclipse (Soorya Grahan), which he believes will finally help him attain immortality.
-Aman and Reet eventually save the child, killing Pandey in the process.
-However Aman is fatally injured.
-Reet and Aman share a kiss before he dies in her arms.
-Reet is given a hero's welcome and she finds a new sense of life in herself.
+Ultimately, they track down Pandey, who plans to perform his final sacrifice during a solar eclipse (Soorya Grahan), believing it will grant him immortality.
+Aman and Reet manage to rescue the child and kill Pandey.
+However, during the confrontation, Aman sustains fatal injuries.
+In his final moments, Aman and Reet share a kiss before he dies in her arms.
+Reet receives a hero's welcome and discovers a renewed sense of purpose within herself.